-A novel and safe approach for treating cognitive and sleep disorders
+A novel and safe approach for treating cognitive disorders

-Umecrine Cognition is developing pharmaceuticals against neurological disorders in the central nervous system, CNS that are caused by endogenous CNS-active steroids (GABA-steroids).
-The company is focused on the development and commercialization of novel therapeutics to treat Hepatic Encephalopathy (HE) in patients with liver disease, and for the treatment of excessive daytime sleepiness in patients with idiopathic hypersomnia (IH)
+Umecrine Cognition is developing pharmaceuticals against neurological disorders in the central nervous system, CNS that are caused by endogenous CNS-active steroids (neurosteroids).
+The company's primary focus is on the development and commercialization of novel therapeutics to treat CNS related disorders in patients with liver disease, such as Hepatic Encephalopathy (HE) in patients with liver cirrhosis.

 The company's therapy represents a new target class.
-The lead compound, GR3027, in clinical development for HE and IH, is a GABAA receptor modulating steroid antagonist (GAMSA) designed to antagonize GABAA receptor activation and neuroinhibition by endogenous neuroactive steroids.
-GR3027 has been shown to restore different types of neurological impairments including cognitive and sleep alternations in experimental models.
+The lead compound, golexanolone (GR3027), in clinical development for HE, is a GABAA receptor modulating steroid antagonist (GAMSA) designed to antagonize GABAA receptor activation and neuroinhibition by endogenous neuroactive steroids.
+Golexanolone has been shown to restore different types of neurological impairments including cognitive and sleep alternations in experimental models.
 The drug candidate enters the CNS and reverses the inhibitory effects of the neurosteroid allopregnanolone on brain function in humans.
-Collectively, these findings strongly implicate that GR3027 is a promising novel treatment for a wide range of cognitive and sleep disorders.
+Collectively, these findings strongly implicate that golexanolone is a promising novel treatment for a wide range of cognitive disorders.